tenfef/Entry_music/README.md

 ![](http://i.imgur.com/sIMR3FW.png)

 A python script to run entry music based on IPs entering/exiting the network.

-# Limitations
+## Limitations
 In order for this to work each IP needs to be static so that it won't change the next time it connects to the network.
 A simple way to do this is lock a device to an IP using the routers DHCP settings.
 Alternatively you can set a static IP in the devices wifi settings.

-#installation
+This has been tested to work on Mac OS X and a Raspberry Pi

+## Installation
 Download the repository and run ```pip install``

 run: ```python run.py``` to run